stefan-tachev/docker-compose-lamp-stack/README.md

 ## Docker Compose LAMP stack with phpmyadmin and sync for osx

-A hopefully simple Docker-LAMP stack for OSx with phpmyadmin

-Maybe I will add some more tools later
+A hopefully simple Docker-LAMP stack for OSx with phpmyadmin.
+Uses syncing for osx - should be faster.
+Maybe I will add some more tools later.
-Uses syncing for osx - should be faster

 To run it you need docker-sync:
 https://github.com/EugenMayer/docker-sync/wiki/1.-Installation